vjacek/vjacek.github.io/content/writing/2025-6-10-Sharp-Edges.md

 - The opposite of Alton Brown's infamous kitchen unitaskers, workshop tools that perform a single function perfectly are a joy to use.
 - Programming in general, and the Linux command line.
 One of the steepest learning curves I've ever expeerienced, but once it _clicks_...
 It's a pure mental superpower.
 - A literal pocketknfe.
 There are an amazing number of scenarios where it's inappropriate to pull out a knife to solve a problem, but an order of magnitude more where it's useful.
+- Wearing shorts well into October or November.
+"Aren't you cold?"
+Yes, of course I'm cold, and it's wonderful to feel the seasons!

 I'm completely open to dissenting opinions, but only after you launch a Mustang from a stoplight, and then drive it up the California hills to Griffith Observatory.